 With its traditional look and luxurious appearance, the freeware Save.me is an efficient clipboard manager available for your Windows 10 PC.

-Features start with it being able to save anything you throw at it to your clipboard — text, graphics, files, folders, even URLs, and emails — and end with easy organization of your entries.
+Features start with it being able to save anything you throw at it to your clipboard — text, graphics, files, folders, even URLs, and emails — and end with the easy organization of your entries.

 Save.me is a fully portable tool that you can run from anywhere, without the need to install.